graphql-go/compatibility-standard-definitions/README.md

 ## Use Cases

-- Cross validationg of compatibility between implementation versions of the GraphQL type system.
+- Cross validation of compatibility between implementations of the GraphQL type system.

 ### Contribute Back